epap011/csd-museum/README.md

 # Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

+## Content Contribution
+If you would like to contribute content (images, text, etc.) to the museum, please follow these steps:

+1. Go in slides folder and create a markdown file with the content you want to add.
+There is a template file `TEMPLATE.md` that you can use as a reference.

+2. Add the image of the content in the `resources/images` folder.
+The image name should be the same as the markdown file name (e.g., `TEMPLATE.jpg`).
+If you have multiple images, you can name them `TEMPLATE_a.jpg`, `TEMPLATE_b.jpg`, etc. and add them in the markdown file.

+3. Update the manifest file `manifest.json` by adding slides/<your_file_name>.md in the `slides` array.
+The order of the slides in the manifest file will determine the order in which they are displayed in the application.

+## UI/UX Contribution
+Obviously, the UI/UX of the application is not the best.
+If you have suggestions for improvements or new features, please open an issue or submit a pull request.